skaughtx0r/Torque3D/README.md

    4. PhysX3CommonCHECKED_x86.dll
    5. PhysX3CharacterKinematicCHECKED_x86.dll

 Place these files along side the exe and this should get you up and running.
-Check My Projects/testPhysX3 for reference.